iammuhammadreyaan/AI-Resume-Analysis-System/README.md

 🚀 AI Résumé Analysis System (n8n Automation)

-A fully automated résumé screening pipeline built in n8n.
+A fully automated resume screening pipeline built in n8n.
-This workflow receives incoming résumés, extracts their content, analyzes them using an AI Recruiter Agent, and stores the structured results in Google Sheets.
+This workflow receives incoming resumes, extracts their content, analyzes them using an AI Recruiter Agent, and stores the structured results in Google Sheets.

 📌 Features

-✔️ Automatically processes résumés received via Gmail
+✔️ Automatically processes resumes received via Gmail

 ✔️ Supports PDF, DOCX, and TXT files

 ✔️ Extracts text using format-specific methods

-✔️ Standardizes the résumé for consistent AI input
+✔️ Standardizes the resume for consistent AI input

 ✔️ Uses a Recruiter AI Agent for evaluation